kakaoenterprise/terraform-provider-kakaocloud/docs/resources/beyond_load_balancer.md

 - `type` (String) Load balancer type
 - `type_id` (String) Load balancer type identifier
 - `updated_at` (String) Time when the resource was last updated <br/> - ISO_8601 format  <br/> - Based on UTC

-<a id="nestedatt--timeouts"></a>
-### Nested Schema for `timeouts`

-Optional:

-- `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
-Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
-- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
-Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
-Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
-- `read` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
-Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
-Read operations occur during any refresh or planning operation when refresh is enabled.
-- `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
-Valid time units are "s" (seconds), "m" (minutes), "h" (hours).